This is the multi-page printable view of this section. Click here to print.

 azqr scan --json

-The scan will generate 9 json files:
+The scan will generate a single consolidated json file:

 Changing the Output File Name